qichao1984/GSMer/README.md

 Tutorial:
 -----------------------------------------------------------------------
 This tutorial shows how to identify GSMs for E.coli O157 with E.coli K12 genome as alien.
 A total of seven steps are required for GSM identification, and need to run one by one.
-For details of the required options, please run *perl GSMer.pl -m help*.
+For details of all available options, please run *perl GSMer.pl -m help*.
 <dl>
 <dt>Testing files:</dt>
 </dl>